Mitchell L. Doucette, PhD, MS

 About Dr. Doucette

-Epidemiologist | Research Strategist | Methodological Innovator
+HEOR Scientist | Research Strategist | Methodological Innovator

 Mitchell Doucette

-Before joining industry, Dr. Doucette served as Director of Research Methods and Assistant Scientist at the Johns Hopkins Bloomberg School of Public Health, where he developed award-winning methodologies to evaluate the impact of health interventions and public policy.
+Before transitioning to industry, Dr. Doucette served as Director of Research Methods and Assistant Scientist at the Johns Hopkins Bloomberg School of Public Health, where he developed award-winning methodologies to evaluate the impact of health interventions and public policy.
 His novel statistical estimator, published in the American Journal of Epidemiology, has been cited by leading academics and policymakers, including in a U.S. Supreme Court decision.

 Dr. Doucette is a two-time recipient of “Best Paper of the Year” awards, has secured over $6.5 million in competitive research funding, and has authored more than 35 peer-reviewed publications.
 He is known for translating complex research into actionable insights, advising both C-suite executives and academic collaborators on evidence generation that drives strategic outcomes.